yaniv-golan/openai-structured/docs/source/api.rst

 API Reference
 ============

-This document details the API for the ``openai-structured`` library.
+This document details the API for the ``openai-structured`` library, which provides a Python interface for working with `OpenAI Structured Outputs <https://platform.openai.com/docs/guides/function-calling>`_.

 Version Compatibility
 ------------------